ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 2. The microservice interfaces with {{site.data.keyword.cos_short}} and {{site.data.keyword.databases-for-postgresql}} through private endpoints.
 3. A VPC/VPN Gateway is provisioned to expose the virtual private cloud environment to the on-premises network.
 4. The Strongswan open source IPsec gateway software is used on-premises to establish the VPN connection with the cloud environment.
+5. The VPC/VPN allows access to service endpoints from on-premises [Access service endpoints using VPN](https://cloud.ibm.com/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-vpn-with-your-vpc&locale=en#build-se-connectivity-using-vpn), we will test this scenario at then end of this tutorial.

 ## Before you begin
 {: #prereqs}